 To be qualified, the person with a disability must meet the academic and technical standards for admission to or participation in the University’s education program or activity.

-Students with disabilities are responsible for disclosing the functional impact of their disability and requesting reasonable accommodations for their classes.
-To receive accommodations, documentation needs to be provided to the Disability Services staff.
+Students with disabilities are responsible for disclosing the functional impact of their disability to Learning Commons staff, and for requesting reasonable accommodations for their classes.
+To receive formal accommodations, documentation from a licensed medical professional must be provided to the Learning Commons.
+The student will then meet with a staff member to discuss what accommodations might be best suited for them.

 To facilitate the implementation of accommodations, each student will be responsible for bringing their professors letters of verification from the DS staff stating the accommodations and/or auxiliary aids to which the student is entitled.
 The following is a list of the more common accommodations utilized.
 However, students are not limited to the following accommodations: